 Ready to share your knowledge, expertise and wisdom with a new generation?
 Have you always had a passion to teach?
-Bring your non-education bachelor's degree to St. Petersburg College and earn a teaching credential in only three semesters.
+Do you have a bachelor's degree in a non-education field?
+Then we welcome you to St. Petersburg College, where you can earn a teaching credential in only three semesters.

 SPC's state-approved Educator Preparation Institute Certificate leads to a Florida Professional Certification, so you can embark on a fulfilling first or second career.

 The program begins in the summer, continues in the fall and finishes in the spring.

 Classes are held in a blended format - you meet in the evenings once or twice a week on the Clearwater Campus and complete coursework online.

 Practicum in Public Schools

 Your courses include a 60-hour practicum in the fall semester that requires at least one full day or two half days each week (7 a.m. - 4:30 p.m.) over the course of the term You also complete a full-day, 10-week internship in your final semester.
 You can complete the internship in schools in Pinellas, Pasco or Hillsborough counties.